XDean/Share/doc/git/git-for-rd/2-Basics.md

 ![command-remote-1](images/command-remote-1.png)

-Now you want to get the newest code, you can use `git pull`.
+Before start your ticket.
+You want(must) to get the newest code, you can use `git pull`.

 *In fact, `git pull` is `git fetch` and `git merge`.
 If your local branch is not tracking, it will not do auto merge.*